Soulforged/highlighter/README.md

 What is that modal supposed to show?
 What purpose should it serve?
 What text should be formatted and why?
 Since I couldn't come up with valid answers to those questions I didn't implement anything in that regard.

+## Improvements
+In addition to handling scrolling, ranges spanning more than one line and the text changing (though I'm not sure if that can be considered an improvement) I added a "Clear" button to facilitate manual testing.

 ## Known issues
 The textarea has been set to not resize, this simplifies the management of highlights